 Working as a critical care nurse, I have to admit… I was a bit ignorant to all of the perioperative options.
 Amber informed me that the options include, not only your typical preoperative (pre-op), intraoperative (operating room, or OR nurse), and postanesthesia care unit (PACU), but also procedural areas like endoscopy, cath lab, and interventional radiology.

 Nurses can further specialize in the OR.
 Amber noted, “You can specialize in the OR by service line.
 For instance, things cardiac surgery, neurosurgery, orthopedics are all specialties… all of which are are challenging in their own way.”

 Naturally, your options are dictated by the size of the institution.
 If it’s a large hospital or a teaching facility, you’ll have more options.
 If you’re in a smaller rural hospital, you won’t have as many.

 When thinking about OR subspecialties like cardiac surgery, orthopedics or neurosurgery, there’s more to consider than the type of population you’ll be serving.
 You really have to also consider the team you’ll be working with and the flow of the day.
 Maybe you love orthopedics, but you don’t really mesh into that group of people well… or maybe you like lots of volume and patient turnover rather than longer cases with sicker patients.

-When I asked Amber about the most rewarding aspect (in her opinion) of the perioperative nursing specialty, she responded by saying, “it’s definitely being able to advocate for patients when they are most vulnerable.
+Amber noted that, “it’s definitely being able to advocate for patients when they are most vulnerable.
 Their family isn’t there and they can’t advocate for themselves.”